Most people know little or nothing about investing because American public schools refuse to teach investing.

 The Fund Industry received an average Amazon rating of five stars.
 Beginning investors need to read The Fund Industry because the authors take readers on a tour of the fund management business.

 Hamacher and Pozen explain the inner workings of funds for readers.
 Importantly, The Fund Industry explains how funds invest in stocks and bonds and evaluate the risks and returns.
-Pozen and Hamacer take a look at the operations of funds and government regulation of funds.
+Pozen and Hamacer look at funds’ operations and government regulation of funds.

 All investors need to read The Fund Industry because mutual fund companies are among today’s biggest investors.
 Those considering mutual funds need this book on their shelves.